Panel: Women in Public Art

 Howard is represented by Anglim/Trimble in San Francisco.

-Her work is part of permanent collections at the deYoung Museum, the Historic New Orleans Collection, and the Oakland Museum of California.
-Cheryl holds a B.A. from Barnard College, an MRP from Cornell University, and an MFA from California Institute of Integral Studies.
-A licensed city planner and member of the American Institute of Certified Planners, she is the Professional Development Officer for the Arts & Planning Division of the American Planning Association.
+Her work is in the permanent collections of the Museum of Glass, the deYoung Museum, the Historic New Orleans Collection, the Oakland Museum of California, the San Francisco Public Library and the National Association of Homebuilders.
+Cheryl holds a B.A. in Urban Affairs (Minor: History), Barnard College, Columbia University; the Master of Regional Planning, Cornell University and the Master of Fine Arts, California Institute of Integral Studies.
+A licensed city planner and member of the American Institute of Certified Planners since 1995, she served as the inaugural Professional Development Officer of the new Arts and Planning Division of the American Planning Association for three years from 2021 – 2024.

 Connect: